kshaffer/theory3/week15.md

 #### Sonata analysis project

-Consult the two timelines uploaded into the class shared folder on Google Drive for [Mozart's "Haffner" symphony.](https://drive.google.com/open?id=0B9o4hmKNoi6cSzRkaEdPdlNKR2M) Decide which of the two timelines you think makes the most musical and/or theoretical sense — or which parts of each should be combined into a single timeline that makes better sense than these two.
+Consult the two timelines uploaded into the class shared folder on Google Drive for [Mozart's "Haffner" symphony.](https://drive.google.com/open?id=0B9o4hmKNoi6cSzRkaEdPdlNKR2M) They differ in a number of ways, and there are still other ways to interpret this piece, perhaps by combining features of one timeline with features of the other.

+After considering the interpretive implications of these two timelines, construct your own.
+It can match one of these completely, incorporate elements of each, or include wholly original interpretations.
+Decide which of the two timelines you think makes the most musical and/or theoretical sense — or which parts of each should be combined into a single timeline that makes better sense than these two — and reflect that in your timeline.

-Write a short paper (800 words maximum) or produce a short video (5 minutes maximum).
+Then write a short paper (800 words maximum) or produce a short video (5 minutes maximum).
 In your paper/video, explain in detail which analysis you think makes more musical sense and why.
 You are also free to pick and choose elements from each analysis that you prefer.

+Since your timeline will include your identification of all musical elements, and since your space for explanation is limited, ***focus your written/video explanation on the elements that are the most complex or ambiguous.*** (Use the two sample timelines as a guide — the places where they differ are the most likely candidates for ambiguity/complexity.)

+There is obviously not a single correct answer that your analysis will be graded in light of.
+Rather, you will be assessed in light of whether or not you demonstrate an ability to interpret this moderately complex piece in light of the following conceptual categories:

+- exposition/recapitulation types
+- sonata modules (P, TR, S, C, TR => FS)
+- structural points of arrival (MC, EEC, ESC)

+Each of these areas will be assessed for whether or not you meet the following three objectives:

+- Identify and label those features in your timeline accurately and consistently.
+- Identify the complex and/or ambiguous elements in the movement's sonata form.
+- Explain verbally your reason for analyzing the complex/ambiguous elements the way that you did.

+For each of the three conceptual categories, you will receive up to 4 points:

+- **4 points:** Successfully meet all three objectives.
+- **3 points:** Successfully meet two of the three objectives.
+- **2 points:** Successfully meet one of the three objectives.
+- **1 point:** A complete attempt that does not successfully accomplish any of the objectives.
+- **0 points:** Incomplete or unattempted.

+Your grade for the project will be the percentage of the 12 possible total points achieved.

 **Upload your finished timelines (either the .v2t files or PDF/image files of the paper timelines) and paper (PDF file) or video to the Theory 3 D2L dropbox (under Content >> Final).** If you do your timelines in Variations Audio Timeliner, there is no need to upload the audio files, just the .v2t files.